Next Chapter

 From MRP to ERP

 Because of its capability to effectively increase the productivity of manufacturing companies, a lot of people start to develop MRP II.
-Since MRP II so other industries besides manufacturing can use it.
-This is the reason why the ERP system starts to gain its name among companies across the world.
+Since MRP II other industries besides manufacturing can use it.
+This is the reason why the ERP system has started to gain its name among companies across the world.

 If MRP is popular among manufacturing companies, a lot of other industries begin to implement ERP in their company.
-Industries such as retails, construction, banking, and professional service are a few among many others.
-Even so, MRP remains an integral part of manufacturing companies until this day.
+Industries such as retail, construction, banking, and professional service are a few among many others.
+Even so, MRP remains an integral part of manufacturing companies to this day.

 Frequently Asked Questions